JeremyAnsel/xwa_TgSmush/TgSmush2/zip/readme.txt

 TgSmush.cfg is a config file.
 Open it with a text editor for more details.

-The playable formats are .snm, .avi and .wmv.
+The playable formats are .snm, .znm, .avi, .wmv and .mp4.

-- snm files are played with the original dll.
+- snm and znm files are played with the original dll.
 - avi files with a resolution <= 640x480 are played using AVIFile functions (Isildur's code).
 - other avi files and wmv files are played using DirectShow.
+- mp4 files are player using Media Foundation

 *** License ***